From Age Estimation to Age-Invariant Face Recognition: Generalized Age Feature Extraction Using Order-Enhanced Contrastive Learning: Abstract

 \section{Abstract}

 Generalized age feature extraction is crucial for age-related facial analysis tasks, such as age estimation and age-invariant face recognition (AIFR).
 Despite the recent successes of models in homogeneous-dataset experiments, their performance drops significantly in cross-dataset evaluations.
-Most of these models fail to extract generalized age features as they only attempt to map extracted features with training age labels directly without explicitly modeling the natural progression of aging.
-In this paper, we propose Order-Enhanced Contrastive Learning (OrdCon), which aims to extract generalized age features to minimize the domain gap across different datasets and scenarios.
-OrdCon aligns the direction vector of two features with either the natural aging direction or its reverse to effectively model the aging process.
-The method also leverages metric learning which is incorporated with a novel soft proxy matching loss to ensure that features are positioned around the center of each age cluster with minimum intra-class variance.
+Most of these models fail to extract generalized age features as they only attempt to map extracted features with training age labels directly without explicitly modeling the natural ordinal progression of aging.
+In this paper, we propose Order-Enhanced Contrastive Learning (OrdCon), a novel contrastive learning framework designed explicitly for ordinal attributes like age.
+Specifically, to extract generalized features, OrdCon aligns the direction vector of two features with either the natural aging direction or its reverse to model the ordinal process of aging.
+To further enhance generalizability, OrdCon leverages a novel soft proxy matching loss as a second contrastive objective, ensuring that features are positioned around the center of each age cluster with minimal intra-class variance and proportionally away from other clusters.
+By modeling the ageing process, the framework can enhance generalizability by improving the alignment of samples from the same class and reducing the divergence of direction vectors.
 We demonstrate that our proposed method achieves comparable results to state-of-the-art methods on various benchmark datasets in homogeneous-dataset evaluations for both age estimation and AIFR.
-In cross-dataset experiments, our method reduces the mean absolute error by about 1.38 in average for age estimation task and boosts the average accuracy for AIFR by 1.87\%.
+In cross-dataset experiments, OrdCon outperforms other methods by reducing the mean absolute error by approximately 1.38 on average for the age estimation task and boosts the average accuracy for AIFR by 1.87\%.